For those of you who continue to email me, even though I have made the correction, let me make the correction again.

 Don't go away.

-I'm getting emails uh from Ohio uh residents telling me that I need to I do need to apologize over my error.
+I'm getting emails from Ohio residents telling me that I do need to apologize over my error.

-Uh they're urging me to apologize to black people.
+They're urging me to apologize to black people for this error.

-I mean, there's no I don't think there's any apology necessary, but if there is one, I will apologize to uh black people of Ohio for referring to Sherrod Brown as as uh as being black in a story about Paul Hackett being kicked out of his own Senate race by his own party because he doesn't have any money and because he's a veteran and those two things just don't work in the Democratic Party.
+I mean, I don't think there's any apology necessary, but if there is one, I will apologize to black people of Ohio for referring to Sherrod Brown as being black in a story about Paul Hackett being kicked out of his own Senate race by his own party because he doesn't have any money, because he's a veteran, and those two things just don't work in the Democratic Party.

 Get this.

-There are only thirty-six thousand homes that are uninsured, but that doesn't matter to the libs.
+There are only 36,000 homes that are uninsured, but that doesn't matter to the Libs.

-All these all these homes that are damaged, even though the vast majority of them have insurance.
+All these homes that are damaged, even though the vast majority of them have insurance.

-Overcharges, poor accounting and abuses will take months or years to rectify the government accountability office and the Homeland Security Department's inspector general concluded in preliminary reports on how billions of dollars in tax parry taxpayer money is being spent.
+The Government Accountability Office and the Homeland Security Department's inspector general concluded in preliminary reports on how billions of dollars in taxpayer money is being spent.

-It says it there's no way it's gonna be rectified.
+It says there's no way it's going to be rectified.

-The $2,000 debit cards issued to evacuees were often used for purchases unrelated to disaster aid, including adult entertainment, gambling, a 45 uh caliber handgun for thirteen hundred bucks, and a diamond engagement ring for eleven hundred dollars.
+The $2,000 debit cards issued to evacuees were often used for purchases unrelated to disaster aid, including adult entertainment, gambling, a .45 caliber handgun for $1,300 and a diamond engagement ring for $1,100.

-The media was making this place sound like it was aft it was a nuclear disaster zone.
+The media was making this place sound like it was a nuclear disaster zone.

-I gave them a social security number, and they said I didn't qualify.
+I gave them my Social Security number and they said I didn't qualify.

 Look at me.

-I don't have any clothes, and look at my baby didn't have any clothes, and my baby's starving, and my baby is dying of dehydration, and I can't get in it.
+I don't have any clothes and my baby's starving and my baby is dying of dehydration and I can't get in.

 This happened in 9-11, too.

-You know, all the people all over the country that had nothing to do with being in the zone where we were hit on 9-11 got aid.
+You know, all these people all over the country that had nothing to do with being in the zone where we were hit on 9-11 got aid.

 I can't understand why anybody's surprised about this.

-The FBI has shut down forty-four questionable websites that purported to be involved in relief.
+The FBI has shut down 44 questionable websites that purported to be involved in relief.

-The Secret Service has shut down sixteen websites in which the people operating them were accused of trying to get data for identity theft and fraud.
+The Secret Service has shut down 16 websites in which the people operating them were accused of trying to get data for identity theft and fraud.

 Auditors found that federal money paid for $375 a day beachfront condos.

-And then here's the here's the note that the 10,777 trailers stuck in the mud and unusable.
+And then here's the note that the 10,777 trailers stuck in the mud and unusable.

 Susan Collins of Maine, once again, FEMA failed to adequately plan for the very type of disaster that occurs virtually every year.